Zouizoui78/save-manager/README.md

 By default save files are removed until only the 10 most recent remain (based on modification time).

-If compression is enabled, the saves are compressed into a zip files (one per pair of save + skse cosave) before being removed.
+If compression is enabled, the saves are compressed into zip files (one per pair of save + skse cosave) before being removed.

 ## Why